Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_xPz4PPeAag?si=z71MvWrZafZhgkiM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Summary
+For milestone 2, The code to run the sensors and send data to Adafruit IO has been typed.
+The Adafruit IO dashboard has been created to display data collected by the IoT pollution monitor.
+The code allows the hardware portion of the project to connect to Adafruit IO.
+This contributes to the final project by making the hardware components work together to perform the task of sending data to a website where it can be viewed around the world.
+It accurately sends data to Adafruit io every two minutes.
+Through this project's code, I have learned how to take sensor values and send it to the Internet of Things, in this case using Adafruit io.

+For the final milestone, I will add a case to the project to keep the project safe from external damage.
+In additon, the Adafruit io dashboard will be organized and have more features.
+There is still difficulty with connecting Adafruit io to the hardware of the project.
+To solve this, I plan to update the publish interval and use debug comments to find the issue, hopefully making a better connection.

 ### Adafruit IO Dashboard

 <img src="D4887C8B-C2B8-4DD5-AEE5-E35802057634.jpeg" width="450" height="400">